pieterjanv/ansible-local-facts/README.md

-# pieterjanv.localscope - Ansible collection that allows Ansible roles to scope facts locally
+# pieterjanv.localscope - Ansible collection that makes roles behave more like functions

-This repository contains an Ansible collection that enables providing roles with locally scoped facts, i.e. facts that are only visible to the role that set them.
+This repository contains an Ansible collection that attempts to make Ansible roles behave more like functions in typical programming languages.

+It allows...

-This aims to solve the problem of global scope in Ansible roles, where intermediate results can be overwritten by included roles.
+- roles to have **locally scoped facts**, i.e. facts that are only visible to the role that set them.
+This aims to solve the problem of global scope in Ansible roles, where intermediate results can be overwritten by included roles,
+- roles to take **arguments that are evaluated eagerly**, rather than the default lazy evaluation.
+This prevents arguments from evaluating to unintended values when some nested variable name conflicts,
+- roles to **return values**, through the use of `register`.

+And it should allow this without changing the way roles are are consumed, i.e. without requiring the consumer to use the plugin directly.

 ## Table of contents